billmclean/Julia_Lessons/markdown/lesson04.md

 `Roots` as well as any of its dependencies, that is, any other packages that `Roots` needs.

-The `find_zero` function takes as its first argument the function `f` whose zero we wish to find, and as its second argument an interval bracketing the zero, with `f` positive at one end and negative at the other.
+`Roots` provided the `find_zero` function that takes as its first argument the function `f` whose zero we wish to find, and as its second argument an interval bracketing the zero, with `f` positive at one end and negative at the other.
 Here, the 'interval' is really a vector `[a, b]` or tuple `(a, b)` with two elements.
 Type
 ```
 z = find_zero(f, [0.5, 1.0])
 ```